JSNKiAN/Chaos_Engine_Reborn/README.md

 # Chaos_Engine_Reborn
-Remaking the Amiga game "Chaos Engine"
+Remaking the 1993 Amiga game "The Chaos Engine"